Daniel Granger (Doctors)

 Dr. Daniel Granger is a fictional character from the BBC soap opera Doctors, portrayed by Matthew Chambers.
-Daniel was introduced as a general practitioner at the Mill Health Centre on 9 July 2007.
-His storylines in the programme have included his on-off relationship with Zara Carmichael (Elisabeth Dermot Walsh), becoming a father, briefly going to prison, and becoming a partner at The Mill Health Centre.
+Daniel was introduced as a general practitioner at the Mill Health Centre on 18 June 2007.
+His storylines in the programme have included his addiction to gambling, on-off relationship with Zara Carmichael (Elisabeth Dermot Walsh), becoming a father and suffering from post-natal depression, briefly going to prison and becoming a partner at the Mill Health Centre.
+Chambers departed the soap in 2023 after 16 years in the role.